instamatic-dev/instamatic/readme.md

 Instamatic is a Python program that is being developed with the aim to automate the collection of electron diffraction data.
 At the core is a Python library for transmission electron microscope experimental control with bindings for the JEOL/FEI microscopes and interfaces to the ASI/TVIPS/Gatan cameras.
 Routines have been implemented for collecting serial electron diffraction (serialED), continuous rotation electron diffraction (cRED, aka 3D-ED / microED), and stepwise rotation electron diffraction (RED) data.
 For streaming cameras, instamatic includes a live-view GUI.

-Instamatic is distributed as a portable stand-alone installation that includes all the needed libraries from: https://github.com/instamatic-dev/instamatic/releases.
+Instamatic is distributed via [pypi](https://pypi.org/project/instamatic) and https://github.com/instamatic-dev/instamatic/releases.
 However, the most up-to-date version of the code (including bugs!) is available from this repository.

 Electron microscopes supported: